sy2002/QNICE-FPGA/README.md

   `0xA000 0x0F80`.
 Alternatively, you can manually copy the file `demos/mandel.out` into your clipboard/pasteboard.

-* Open a serial terminal program, configure it as 115,200 baud, 8-N-1, CTS ON, attach the QNICE-FPGA, turn it on, after the bitstream loaded from the SD card, connect the terminal program to the serial interface of the FPGA and press the reset button.
+* Open a serial terminal program, configure it as `115,200 baud, 8-N-1, CTS ON`, attach the QNICE-FPGA, turn it on, after the bitstream loaded from the SD card, connect the terminal program to the serial interface of the FPGA and press the reset button.
 You should see a welcome message and the `QMON>` prompt in your terminal program's window.
+Note: Older versions of the terminal program `picocom` were buggy.
+See [doc/constraints.md](doc/constraints.md) for more details and a work-around.

 * Enter `M` then `L` there.
 You should see something like "Memory/Load".